Federated Learning for Surgical Vision in Appendicitis Classification: Results of the FedSurg EndoVis 2024 Challenge: Results

 \subsection{Scores and Rankings}

 The performance of the submitted federated models was evaluated in both tasks of the FedSurg Challenge: generalization to an unseen center (Task 1) and center-specific adaptation (Task 2).
-Performance was measured using Expected Cost (EC) and F1-score.
+Performance was measured using EC and F1-score.
 Rank stability was assessed via 10,000-iteration bootstrapping, followed by the Wilcoxon signed-rank test for statistical significance.
-A comprehensive summary of results—including key metrics, confusion matrices, and rank stability—is provided in Tables \ref{tab:Task1} and \ref{tab:Task2} and Figures \ref{fig:confusion_matrix_1}, \ref{fig:bootstrapping_results}, \ref{fig:rankstability}, and \ref{fig:confusion_matrix_2}, with further details in Appendix \ref{A:bootstrapping}.
+Additionally, the baseline methods are reported separately in Section~\ref{sec:FurtherAnalysis} as contextual references and are not part of the official challenge ranking.
+Overall, a comprehensive summary of results, including key metrics, confusion matrices, and rank stability, is provided in Tables \ref{tab:Task1} and \ref{tab:Task2} and Figures \ref{fig:confusion_matrix_1}, \ref{fig:bootstrapping_results}, \ref{fig:rankstability}, and \ref{fig:confusion_matrix_2}, with further details in \ref{A:bootstrapping}.